Brown-University-Library/riamco/README.md

 You can pass `false` as the second argument to skip the pushing of the data to Solr and instead get the JSON output on the console.

 # General Architecture

+The data for this project lives in XML files that contain information for each of the finding aids in RIAMCO.
+This data is imported to a Solr

 # Solr Index
 TODO: document the schema